How inclusive fintech is shaping international development.

 4. Securing funding remains a challenge for all.

 Fintech investors in developing countries, just as in other sectors, are facing challenges in raising capital due to the global economic climate.
-Whilst it was once common to double the size of their initial investment, many investors are now struggling to maintain their capital.
+Whilst it was once common to double the size of subsequent funds, many investors are now struggling to maintain their capital.

 Consequently, both start-up valuations and the volume of investments have declined, making it more difficult for start-ups in developing countries to finance their growth journey successfully.
 In response, start-ups are increasingly exploring debt financing as a means to scale, something in which GIF’s new growth investment vehicle hopes to support them.